 The Basic Misconception that the Senses lead to Worldly Desire

-There is a basic misconception in religious and spiritual circles, that the senses lead to worldly desire with its passion for distractions.
-Throughout human cutures, monastic traditions, are evidence of this.
-This idea has filtered through into everyones understanding of life, it is deeply rooted and unquestioned, even by those who have no religious belief.
+There is a basic misconception in religious and spiritual circles, that the senses lead to worldly desire with its passion for distractions, and pleasures of the flesh.

 The idea that the senses lead to worldly desire is misleading.
 The senses or thoughts can only lead to wanting and wordly desire when they are focussing.

-The senses do not automatically lead to wanting or worldly desire.
+Focussing does not automatically lead to wanting or worldly desire.
 It is only when we focus and it causes pleasure or displeasure that it sometimes - depending on the degree of pleasure or displeasure - leads to wanting, or to fearing a repetition.
-And once we want (or fear) something we will periodically and repetitiously remember it, focussing on it again, in our memory.
+And once we want (or fear) something we will periodically and repetitiously remember it, focussing on it again, wanting it again.

 Wanting and worldly desire are always intrinsically connected with focussing.
 But focussing isn't the only thing our senses can do.

 Sensing like this doesn't lead anywhere else.
-Because it is easy to do and feels good, it is a pleasure in itself.
-And then naturally, as with pleasure from focussed sensing, we want to repeat the experience.
-But, the only thing broadband sensing leads to, if it is pleasurable, is more broadband sensing.
+I call it broadband sensing.
+The only thing broadband sensing leads to, if it is pleasurable, is more broadband sensing.
 The senses or thoughts can only lead to wordly desire when they are focussing.